avahowell/reqlimit/README.md

 # reqlimit

-reqlimit is a tiny Go middleware you can use to limit the frequency of requests to your server, on a per-IP basis.
+reqlimit is a tiny Golang middleware you can use to limit the frequency of requests to your server, on a per-IP basis.

 ## Usage Example